 This tool is also of roughly the same age and maturity, given that Asana has gone into the market roughly one year before its competitor.

 Also, one of the most popular ways of managing tasks and projects, Asana has built a strong reputation for it ease of use and great feature set.

-While we believe Asana is great, we are still of the opinion that Wrike has taken the edge, but let’s compare these two tools head-to-head in detail.
+While we believe both are great, we are still of the opinion that Wrike has taken the edge, but let’s compare these two head-to-head in detail.

 Wrike vs Asana

-Asana’s core feature set is based around task management.
-There are plenty of features which are common to both are:
+Asana’s core feature set is task management.
+There are plenty of aspects which are common to both are: